What is a Pool Chiller? Prices, Types, FAQ

 Many people write-off pool chillers, thinking that their pool water won't get hot enough for one.
 While this can be the case in certain climates, it certainly is not the rule.

-As fiberglass pool manufacturers who offer installation services, we are constantly asked how to cool down pool water.
+As fiberglass pool manufacturers, we are constantly asked how to cool down pool water.
 Although there are a few other things that you can do (like adding shade or running your filter at night), our best answer is always to invest in a good pool chiller.

 So, in this article, we'll break down what a pool chiller is, how it works, how much it might cost, and more.
 By the end, you should have a better idea of whether a pool chiller is right for your inground pool.